stadid/webcontrol/README.md

 • Intuitive lightweight web interface accessible from any device with a web browser (phone, tablet, PC, or even a smartwatch).
 Most interface controls include descriptive text, helping users understand the changes they are making.

-• Features the self-hosted Telegram bot for sending error notifications, current status reports, and a remote system management.
+• Features the self-hosted Telegram bot for sending error notifications, current system status reports, and a remote system management.

 • Always actual readings of the system settings and parameters - they are read from the system on the fly when the corresponding interface page loads.